honzahovorka/nette-sandbox/readme.md

 Now you can use [livereload](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions) for automatic refresh of your browser when you change files of your project.

-Your `.js` files will be automatically linted, you can see code-style errors on the console.  `// TODO lint php files`
+Your `.js` files will be automatically linted, you can see code-style errors on the console.

 #### Build your project

     gulp build

 This command will optimize frontend parts of your project & create `build` directory with builded project.
-`// TODO rethink build process not to copy whole app to build folder`

 License
 -------